 - Pay Respects at the Anne Frank House and Museum: Seeing the house where Anne Frank and her family hid from the Nazis during World War II and wrote her diary is a must in Amsterdam.

-- Free Shows at Vondelpark Open-Air Theater: Catch up to three free performances—from theater, dance, and cabaret to stand-up comedy and music—each week all summer at the Vondelpark Open-Air Theater, an Amsterdam institution.
+- Free Shows at Vondelpark Open-Air Theater: Catch a range of free performances—from theater, dance, and cabaret to stand-up comedy and music—each week all summer at the Vondelpark Open-Air Theater, an Amsterdam institution.

 June Travel Tips